 - Ticket swapping is allowed and encouraged!

-- Attendees with tickets should meet their guides at the statue of George Washington, located outside Meany Hall, ten minutes before the field trip/activity starts.
+- Attendees with tickets should meet their guides outside of Kane Hall, ten minutes before the field trip/activity starts.
 Have your ticket ready to give to your guide!

-- Attendees must have the appropriate ticket for the field trip or activity in which they are participating OR be added from the standby line outside Meany to participate.
+- Attendees must have the appropriate ticket for the field trip or activity in which they are participating OR be added from the standby line to participate.

-NEW!
-Link to Field Trip and Ticketed Activities details
+Link to complete Field Trip and Ticketed Activities details

 Students should bring their own lunch and eat on campus.
 Since Math Day is held during spring break for the UW, there are a limited number of places open on campus to purchase food.
-There is plenty of outdoor seating around campus close to the event.
-The ground floor of the HUB has indoor seating and a few places to purchase food.
+However, there is plenty of outdoor seating around campus close to the event including benches and grassy areas.
+The Ground Level of the Husky Union Building (HUB) has indoor seating and a few places to purchase food, in the Husky Den.